Install PortSIP PBX

 This guide applies only to fresh installations of the latest PortSIP PBX v22.x.

-If you are upgrading from an earlier version, such as v16.x, v22.1.x, or v22.2.x to the latest v22.x release, please follow the appropriate upgrade guide below:
+If you are upgrading from an earlier version, such as v16.x, v22.1.x, or v22.2.x, please follow the appropriate upgrade guide below:

 Minimal Hardware Requirements